astronautlabs/diazo/projects/diazo/README.md

  - **select** - Choose the value from a set of predefined options
  - **flags** - Edit an array of string flags using a multiple select box.

+## Learn More

+- {@linkcode EditorComponent | &lt;dz-editor&gt;} - Read about the editor component
+- {@linkcode DiazoGraph} - Read about the model layer
+- {@linkcode DiazoContext} - Read about the context layer, which tracks editor state